yu-jeffy/sightseer-gpt-4v/README.md

 # Sightseer

-Welcome to Sightseer, a program designed to assist with quizzes and exams using GPT-4V technology.
+Welcome to Sightseer, a program designed to assist with quizzes and exams using GPT-4V.

 ## Features